gynryiie/Auto-Crafter/README.md

     <none>                  toggles the autocrafting on and off.
     on                      turns on autocrafting.
     off                     turns off autocrafting.
+    pause                   pause autocrafting after the current macro is finished.
     [craft count]           set the limit of crafted items. set [amount]            set the current crafted count to the specified amount. reset                   reset the current count and the elapsed time to 0.